Healthdirect Free Australian health advice you can count on.

 What causes haemorrhoids?

 Haemorrhoids are usually caused by constipation (having hard bowel motions that are difficult to pass).
 Constipation causes you to strain when you go to the toilet.
-This puts pressure on the blood vessels in the anus, making them swell.
+This puts pressure on the blood vessels in your anus, making them swell.

 Other things can increase the chance you will get haemorrhoids: